 Food and Drink

 Paris can be extremely expensive to eat out in but it needn’t be for your entire trip.
-If you like street food, such as crepes, pizza and baguettes, you can actually eat on the go for a reasonable price.
+If you like street food, such as crepes, pizza and baguettes, you can eat well on a budget.
 There are tons of tiny places up and down side streets that will cater for all your Nutella cravings for a small fee.

-Staying in Saint Michel on this particular trip, we had a range of options, including the expensive riverside Cafes and cheap, off the main street, pizza carts.
-You are never far away from choice in Paris, so don’t stop at the first thing you see.
-You’ll always find something in your price range just a hop away.
+We stayed in Saint Michel and had a range of options, including expensive riverside cafes and cheap street food.
+You’re never far from choice in Paris, so don’t stop at the first thing you see.
+You’ll always find something in a budget price range just a hop away.

 |Can’t start my day without one.|

-If you’re a fan of Champagne, expect to be set back around €13 for a semi decent glass.
-I paid around €10 for beer and lager, and small glass of red or white wine was similarly priced.
-If, like us, you stay in a hotel or hostel and can take bottles to your room, grab some beer or wine at your local store for a percentage of the price you’d pay in a bar, and have a glass (or keep it classy with a plastic cup) before you hit the streets in the evening.
+If you’re a fan of Champagne, expect to be set back around €13 for a decent glass.
+I paid around €10 for beer, and small glass of red or white wine was similarly priced.
+If you stay in a hotel or hostel and can take bottles to your room, grab some beer or wine at your local store for a percentage of the price.
+Then you can have a glass (or keep it classy with a plastic cup) before you hit the streets in the evening.

 There’s no shortage of hotel accommodation in Paris and, obviously, it can be pricey place to bed down for the night.

-There’s also a huge range of hotel rooms that won’t cost the earth and are clean, tidy and the perfect place to lay your weary bones after a day of pounding the city’s cobbled streets.
+There’s also a huge range of budget hotel rooms that won’t cost the earth.
+These are clean, tidy and the perfect place to lay your weary bones after a day of pounding the city’s cobbled streets.

-Ibis Budget Paris Porte de Monmatre comes in at around the same price and is in the 18th arrondissement, but is a little further away from the main city centre attractions.
+Ibis Budget Paris Porte de Monmatre comes in at around the same price and is in the 18th arrondissement.
+However, this is a little further away from the main city centre attractions.

-Regardless of where you stay, time of year will always dictate pricing to a certain extent, so expect to pay more during the main tourist season and get more of a bargain over the shoulder months.
+Regardless of where you stay, time of year will always dictate pricing, so expect to pay more during the main tourist season and get a budget deal in the shoulder months.

-As with every other major city on watch, Paris is also home to some super hostels.
-You can pick up a decent multi-room, or pay for a private one for a little more.
-I’m not a fan of hostels, so I’m far happier paying £40 a night for peace, quiet and the knowledge that I might wake up in one piece.
-I’m kidding – I know hostels are mostly safe but, in the middle of the night, in my head, they’re anything but.
+As with every other major city, Paris is also home to some super budget hostels.
+You can pick up a decent multi-room, or pay for a little more for a private one.
+I’m not a fan of hostels, so I’m far happier paying £40 a night for peace, quiet and my own space.
+However, they are a staple for budget travellers.

 |You don’t have to stay at the Hotel de Ville to have a good time.|

 Paris has a widely efficient RER (overground train) and Metro (underground train) system, which are both accessible and reasonably priced.
-They can both be oversubscribed during rush hours, so just because a train is due, doesn’t necessarily mean there will be space to get on it.
-You can hire a segway to get your round the city (and these often come with their own tour guides), if you don’t fancy the Metro but also don’t want to put one foot in front of the other.
+They can both be packed during rush hours, so just because a train’s due, doesn’t necessarily mean there will be space.

 |The benefits of seeing the city by foot.
 And by bar, obvs.|

-For me, though, I like to walk.
-Walking is the one way (in my opinion) to really get to know a city and find all those hidden treasures that the locals know about and the tourists never see.
-Plus, of course, walking is free and is the budget traveller’s best way to explore.
+I much prefer walking and it’s the one way (in my opinion) to really get to know a city and find all those hidden treasures.
+Plus, walking is free and is the budget traveller’s best way to explore.

-Let’s face it: all you need is some flat and comfy shoes (note to my sister who wore massive heels for two days before we forced her into a Sketchers store) and the world, or Paris, rather, is your oyster.
+Let’s face it: all you need is some flat and comfy shoes and bit of common sense and a list of free attractions and the world, or Paris, rather, is your oyster.
 Do you have any tips for Paris on a budget?